Improve your PR strategies in 2020 following the Top 4 Trends we learned from 2019

 Transparency and Authenticity

 Consumers are increasingly wary when it comes to sharing their information with businesses.
 That makes trust a vital area to focus on for PR teams.
 Transparency is going to be more critical than ever as we head into the 20s, and brands are going to need to focus more than ever on creating the content that will build trust.
+Brands need to be careful not to miss out on the opportunities that video content can provide for them.
+Video marketing statistics show that 75% of IG users have taken action after viewing the brand’s video content on the platform.
 Only through brand trust will PR departments begin to improve brand loyalty, and in today’s highly competitive business landscape, trust and value need to be prioritized more than ever.

 No business sector is going to be immune to the far-reaching effects of tech-driven automation.
 When time is money, cutting down on wasted time is obviously essential.
 Automation tools make it easy to: